1.5 Gifted, Advanced, and Trauma-Informed Support

 - Advanced learners need evidence-based compacting, enrichment, acceleration, or flexible grouping rather than extra busywork or routine peer tutoring.

-Two Kinds Of Hidden Need
+Two Kinds of Hidden Need

-Gifted And Advanced Learners
+Gifted and Advanced Learners

 Advanced learners should not be assigned more of the same work.
-If a student already understands the concept, ten additional worksheets build compliance, not learning.
+If a student already understands the concept, ten extra worksheets build compliance, not learning.
 Strong responses use preassessment, curriculum compacting, enrichment, acceleration, independent investigation, advanced texts, or flexible grouping.

 | Evidence | Weak response | Strong response |